RominGandhi/Predictive-Trading-using-ML/readme.md

-# 📊 SmartAlpha: Machine Learning-Driven Stock Selection & Portfolio Optimization
+# 📊 Machine Learning-Driven Stock Selection & Portfolio Optimization

 SmartAlpha is an end-to-end quantitative equity strategy framework that leverages both traditional financial statement analysis and modern machine learning techniques.
 It integrates long-term fundamentals with short-term price movements and news sentiment to evaluate stock quality and construct a dynamic, risk-adjusted portfolio.